chmouel/blog/content/posts/generating-preview-environment-with-tekton.md

 * I modified the server to add authentication to the `/upload` endpoint via a username and password.
 Just to make sure nobody abuse from it.

-So far so good after having the new image deployed on our cluster, I started to modify our `Pipelines as Code`/`Tekton` template in the `.tekton` directory to start generating the preview env on pull requests.
+So far so good and after having the new image deployed on our cluster, I modified our `Pipelines as Code`/`Tekton` template in the `.tekton` directory to get those preview URLS generated.

 The whole bits added is here :